manjeshrv592/inexor/LOGIN_SETUP.md

 - **WEB_ACCESS_USERNAME**: The username for login (e.g., "admin")
 - **WEB_ACCESS_PASSWORD**: The password for login
 - **WEB_ACCESS_SECRET**: A secure random string used for cookie authentication
+- **REVALIDATE_SECRET**: A secure random string used for validating revalidation webhook requests from Sanity

 ## How It Works